 The choice to use the atomic bomb, and to use it on a city in which thousands of civilians would die has been debated.

 Some military historians think that Japan was about to give up and America did not need to use the atomic bomb.

 Others have said that the choice to use the bomb in Japan and not Germany shows American racism.
-These people question whether Truman would have been willing to use the bomb against Whites.
+These people question whether Truman would have been willing to use the bomb against Europeans.

-Some said that Truman made a terrible choice that had bad long-term effects to the United States.
-Looking into the future, Truman should have seen that using nuclear weapons would lead to a dangerous arms race.
+Some said that Truman made a terrible choice that had hurt the United States for many years.
+Looking into the future, Truman should have seen that using the atomic bomb would lead to other countries wanting atomic bombs of their own.

-Truman himself said that his decision to drop the bomb was just about winning.
-A Normandy-type attack would have led to millions of deaths.
-Truman thought that the bombs saved Japanese lives as well as American.
-He did not want the war go on any longer.
+Truman himself said that his choice to drop the bomb was just about winning.
+An attack like D-Day in Japan would have led to millions of deaths.
+Truman thought that the bombs saved Japanese lives as well as American lives.
+He did not want the war to go on any longer.

 Some of his critics asked why Truman did not show the bomb’s power by dropping it in the countryside, but the President did not like this idea.
 He knew that the Japanese might not surrender if the test succeeded, and he thought that if it failed it would be even worse.
 Even most scientists had not thought about the awful effects of radiation sickness.
 Truman saw little difference between atomic bombing Hiroshima and firebombing Dresden or Tokyo.

 For Truman, war was terrible, winning was the goal, and he saw no reason why he should not use every weapon he could.

 The ethical debate over the choice to drop the atomic bomb will probably never end.
 The bombs did, however, bring an end to the worst war in history and the Manhattan Project that produced it showed how the country could use its resources in a crisis.